wjt/radiostar/README.md

 A tiny Twitter archiver.
-Scrapes a user's timeline; and produces a CSV from it.
+Downloads a user's timeline; and, in a separate program, produces a CSV from it.
+The former may be useful without the latter.
 Includes retweet and favourite counts, which the Twitter archive does not.

 * `pip install -r requirements.txt`